ERA-2022/PerSeO/README.md

 The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...
 ```
-The graphics drawed will save in the figures folder between the ID folder previously request.
+The graphics drawn will be saved in the figures folder between the previously requested ID folder.
-#### Draw one complete ejecution
+#### Draw one complete execution
-As in the previously option, this will request a previously simulated ID and the label of *x* axis (not apply to the gain phi graphics).
-Next, while the software  draw the graphics, in the screen will show the name of drawed files and the process will finish with a count of files read and draw followed by a notification in the screen that it finished.
+As in the previous option, this will request a previously simulated ID and the x-axis label (not applicable to the gain phi graphics).
+Next, while the software draws the graphics, the screen will show the name of the drawn files, and the process will finish with a count of files read and drawn, followed by a notification on the screen that it finished.
 ```
 -----\Graphics tools
 1> Draw one report